Rick2004-glitch/delta_demo/README.md

 # delete_demo
-This is a practice repository for my Git &amp; Github classes
+This is a practice repository for my Git &amp; Github classes.